fog/fog/lib/fog/rackspace/docs/queues.md

     claims = queue.claims.create :ttl => 300, :grace => 100, :limit => 10

-An explanation of the parameters of this call follows:
+The parameters for this call are described in the following table:

 Parameter | Default | Notes
 ---- | ---- | ----